- 1 Reviews of 7 Elongated Toilets – Top Picks

 You may also go for gravity flush or pressure-assisted flush.
 For gravity flush toilets, the water is simply forced into the bowl to remove the waste.
 Pressure-assisted flushes do the same thing – but with more power, more noise, and less water.

-You might be in for comfort – but you also need to ensure that the toilet you have chosen fits in the space you chose for the toilet.
+You might be in for comfort but you also need to ensure that the toilet you have chosen fits in the space you chose for the toilet.
 To measure the rough-in, you need to see how much space your toilet leaves between the wall and the drain pipes or bolts.
 This way, you will determine exactly whether the toilet of your choice will fit in the bathroom or not.
 You may also want to check out our 10-inch rough-in toilet reviews.

 Everyone goes to the toilet; it is the way nature works.
 However, no one really likes the world to know when they have just used the toilet – or may not want to wake up their flatmates each time they decide to take a bathroom trip.
 This is why they might want to go for a quiet flush toilet.